saragraine/Network-Hardenning/TD3_OCC3_GraineSara_2026-03-13/README.md

 ## Notes

-- All traffic generation was performed داخل the isolated lab environment only.
+- All traffic generation was performed inside the isolated lab environment only.
 - Interface names may vary depending on the VM configuration.
 - Some HTTP tests may return `404 Not Found`; this does not invalidate detection if the request URI matched the Suricata rule.